pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 email: 'philkuz@pixielabs.ai'
 featured: true
 ---
-In this blog post we will discuss
+In this blog post we will discuss:

 - Why we redesigned Pixie to support an authentication flow exclusively from open source components.
 - The designs we considered for open source authentication, and why we selected [Hydra](https://www.ory.sh/hydra/)/[Kratos](https://www.ory.sh/kratos/).